Why is formulating your request so important

 Manufacturers need to know when you plan on launching your product, so they can personalize the production line and deliver everything on time.

 But don’t forget to be realistic.
-If you work with a private label manufacturer, for example, it can take 4 to 8 weeks after the order confirmation, for your product to be shipped.
-White labelling is a faster process, while contract manufacturing is a longer one since it’s more customized.
-It’s important to always keep in mind that this is not an impulsive process that happens overnight, it takes weeks of planning and adapting to produce and deliver your product.
+For example, if you work with a private label manufacturer, it can take up 4 to 8 weeks after the order confirmation for your product to be shipped.
+White labeling is faster, while contract manufacturing is longer since it’s more customized.
+It’s important to remember that this is not an impulsive process that happens overnight; it takes weeks of planning and adapting to produce and deliver your product.

-Are you a first-timer and don’t know what is the difference between white label, private label, and contract manufacturing?
+Are you a first-timer and don’t know the difference between white label, private label, and contract manufacturing?
 Click here to find out more!

 6. Be transparent and reasonable